 If the other parent agrees to modify the support payments, you can change them using the Homologation Assistance Service (HAS) at little or no cost.
 To use this service, you must make an appointment with a lawyer from the legal aid office serving your area.
 You can use the HAS service even if you are not eligible for legal aide.

 For more information see: Changing Child Custody or Child Support Payments at Little Cost

 You can also use the Service administrative de rajustement des pensions alimentaires pour enfants (child support adjustment service or SARPA) to modify support payments without going to court.
 The SARPA service modifies the amount of support to be paid, without having to go to court to modify the judgment that set the support payments.
+The SARPA application fee is $50.
 In some cases, you can use SARPA even if you can’t reach an agreement with the other parent about changing the support payments.

 For more information see: Changing Child Support Using the SARPA Service